niekmill/Robot-arm-sorting-project/README.md

    - Li-Wei: Worked on gripper, color + distance detection helped with camera positioning with Vincent
    - Joshua:
 3. **Pick up of simple objects**:
-   - Niek:
+   - Niek: Try to use teleoperation.py to control the arm movement, tried to use scripts to get the coordinates of the object
    - Vincentas:
-   - Li-Wei:
+   - Li-Wei: Try to use teleoperation.py to control the arm movement, tried to use scripts to get the coordinates of the object
    - Joshua:
 4. **Documentation**:
-   - Niek: Made the presentation slides for step 1 and step 2 and github repo readme
+   - Niek: Made the presentation slides for step 1 and step 2 and github repo readme, video recording
-   - Li-Wei: Made the presentation slide for step 3 and github repo readme
+   - Li-Wei: Made the presentation slide for step 3 and github repo readme, video recording